SuluJulianto/password-generator/README.md

 This repository provides a secure and versatile password generator implemented in multiple programming languages.
 Below is an in-depth explanation of each version, categorized by password types:

-## Java

-### Overview
-The Java implementation utilizes the `PasswordGenerator` class, offering both default and parameterized constructors for flexibility.
-Passwords can be generated with symbols, without symbols, or with only numbers.
-The password generation involves characters, uppercase letters, digits, and symbols, with shuffling for enhanced randomness.
-Secure randomness is ensured through the `SecureRandom` class.

-### Constructors
-- **Default Constructor:** Sets default counts for characters, uppercase letters, digits, and symbols.
-- **Parameterized Constructor:** Enables users to specify counts during object creation.

-### Methods
-- **generatePassword():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
-- **generatePasswordWithoutSymbols():** Creates a password without symbols.
-- **generatePasswordWithNumbersOnly():** Generates a password with exactly 6 digits.

-### Demonstration
-The `main` method demonstrates the generator's functionality in various scenarios.

 ## Python

 ### Overview